fiberseq/fiberseq.github.io/src/fiberseq-bam.md

 - `al:B:I,`: Equal length array to `as` of MSP lengths (u32).
 - `aq:B:C,`: Quality scores for the MSP [0, 255] (u8).
 This tag is optional and added by `ft fire`.

+**The `ns`/`as`/`nl`/`al` tags are with respect to the unaligned sequencing read (forward strand) and are not affected by alignment or the orientation of the read after alignment.
+This also means that the starts and lengths encoded in these tags may change when `ft` lifts these molecular coordinates to reference coordinates.**

 The `ns` or `as` tag do not need to begin or end at the start or end of the read; however, once begun, they must be contiguous. i.e. the `ns` and `as` tags must combine to form a contiguous set of alternating nucleosome and MSP sites.
 The `ns`, `nl`, `as`, and `al` tags are added to the BAM file automatically using `ft predict-m6a` or later using the `ft add-nucleosomes` command.

 The `aq` tag is added using the `ft fire` command and represents the estimated precision of the MSP being a [FIRE](glossary.md#fire).
 Specifically, the estimated precision of a FIRE is the value of the `aq` tag divided by 255.